rokene/csu-csc500-1/README.md

 `make pp-m1`

-This is the Portfolio Project Milestone 2.
+This is the Portfolio Project Milestone 2/Final Version

 `make pp-m2`